godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Bonus for a Building being fully manned, bonus starting Manpower, but lower starting Morale and Wealth.
 **A Faustian Pact**
 Augments the Alchemitory.
-**The Blessed Habit**
+**The Temple's Habit**
-Auxiliary Area: Consecrated Temple, or the Desecrated Temple if your creed aso
+Auxiliary Area: Consecrated Temple, or the Desecrated Temple if your creed also three Pact tenets.
 #### Patron Tenets
 **A Declaration of Freedom**
 **A Duty of Care**